 As expected, utilization rates differed for distinct criteria and care settings, but testing results established that certified capabilities are readily available and effective.
-All results in this report will build toward establishing baselines for usage, and will serve as a benchmark for comparison with future real world testing results in subsequent years.
+All results in this report have been compared to Real World Test results from the previous year, in order to evaluate whether certified capabilities are being used effectively from year to year.
+Consistent utilization over time indicates that certified Health IT is deployed successfully and is continuing to function as intended and previously certified.